TheRealFlyingCoder/2020-React/README.md

 If you are building enterprise applications like me, you need full architectural freedom and code transparency to design the custom solutions your client's deserve.

-This framework is delivers the common tooling and code structures I found myself wanting day to day, so that you have a strong foundation when starting your next project.
+This framework delivers the common tooling and code structures I found myself wanting day to day, so that you have a strong foundation when starting your next project.

 Try it out using my npx installer: